What is an LDR (Light Sensor)? Working Principle & Uses

 What is an LDR?

-• High light intensity → Low resistance
+• Bright light: Low resistance

-• Low light intensity → High resistance
+• Low light: High resistance

-LDR Symbol and Structure
+LDR Symbol and Internal Structure

 LDR symbol and internal structure